hollance/Forge/README.markdown

 Forge is copyright 2016-2017 Matthijs Hollemans and is licensed under the terms of the [MIT license](LICENSE.txt).

 The **Inception** example app is based on [Apple's Inception-v3 sample code](https://developer.apple.com/library/content/samplecode/MetalImageRecognition/Introduction/Intro.html) but completely rewritten using the DSL.
-We do use their learned parameters.
+We use their learned parameters.
 Thanks, Apple!

 The **MobileNets** example app is an implementation of the network architecture from the paper [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/abs/1704.04861v1).